Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 We'll work with two examples in the following.
 Our main example will be a kernel on strings.
 This will allow us to introduce most concepts.
-For the relatively specific topic of input derivatives we will then switch to the isotropic Gaussian kernel (as implemented in the class :doxy:`GaussianRbfKernel`), since strings do not have a differentiable structure.
+For the rather specific topic of input derivatives we will then switch to the isotropic Gaussian kernel (as implemented in the class :doxy:`GaussianRbfKernel`), since strings do not have a differentiable structure.